ovaisoozeer/ovaisoozeer.github.io/index.md

 My name's Ovais, and I'm a software developer with a passion for defining and delivering long-lived solutions.

-_TODO: Hats that fit._

-Whilst technically proficient, I focus heavily on the human side of the business, supporting teams to discover and achieve their outcomes.
+Whilst technically proficient, I focus heavily on the human side of the practice, supporting teams to discover and achieve their outcomes.

 I believe that fast feedback loops and transparent dialogue with key stakeholders can overcome many of the hurdles commonly faced by software projects.